Steam (service): Steam China

 China has strict regulations on video games and Internet use; however, access to Steam is allowed through China's governmental firewalls.
 Currently, a large portion of Steam users are from China.
 By November 2017, more than half of the Steam userbase was fluent in Chinese, an effect created by the large popularity of Dota 2 and PlayerUnknown's Battlegrounds in the country, and several developers have reported that Chinese players make up close to 30% of the total players for their games.

 Following a Chinese government-ordered temporary block of many of Steam's functions in December 2017, Valve and Perfect World announced they would help to provide an officially sanctioned version of Steam that meets Chinese Internet requirements.
 Perfect World has worked with Valve before to help bring Dota 2 and Counter-Strike: Global Offensive to the country through approved government processes.
-All games to be released on Steam China are expected to pass through the government approval process and meet other governmental requirements for operation, such as requiring a Chinese company to run any game with an online presence.
+All games to be released on Steam China are expected to pass through the government approval process and meet other governmental requirements, such as requiring a Chinese company to run any game with an online presence.

 The platform is known locally as "Steam Platform" (蒸汽平台 (Zhēngqì píngtái)) and runs independently from the rest of Steam.
-It was made to comply with China's strict regulations on video games, featuring only those that have passed approval by their government.
+It was made to comply with China's strict regulations on video games.
 Valve does not plan to prevent Chinese users from accessing the global Steam platform and will try to assure that a player's cloud data remains usable between the two.
 The client launched as an open beta on February 9, 2021, with about 40 games available at launch.
 As of December 2021, only around 100 games that have been reviewed and licensed by the government are available through Steam China.

-On 25 December 2021, reports emerged that Steam's global service was the target of a domain name system attack that prevented users in China from accessing its site.
-The Ministry of Industry and Information Technology (MIIT) later confirmed that Chinese gamers would no longer be able to use Steam's global service as its international domain name has been designated as "illegal" due to "illicit activities" which were unspecified.
-The block has effectively locked all Chinese users out of games they had purchased through Steam's international service, and that they would only be able to go through Steam's China-specific application.
+On December 25, 2021, reports emerged that Steam's global service was the target of a domain name system attack that prevented users in China from accessing its site.
+The Chinese government Ministry of Industry and Information Technology (MIIT) later confirmed that Chinese gamers would no longer be able to use Steam's global service as its international domain name has been designated as "illegal".
+The block has effectively locked all Chinese users out of games they had purchased through Steam's international service.
+In 2023, reports emerged that the Steam Store could be used as normal in China, while the Steam Community was still blocked.

 Reception and impact

+Steam's success has led to some criticism because it supported DRM and for being an effective monopoly.
+In 2012, Free Software Foundation founder Richard Stallman called DRM using Steam on Linux "unethical", but still better than Windows.